veritone/veritone-sdk/packages/veritone-csp-generator/README.md

 }
 ```

-This CSP would search any processing jobs or files processed by Veritone where `"Kobe Byrant"` occurs in the text transcription.
+This CSP would search any processing jobs or files processed by Veritone where `"Kobe Bryant"` occurs in the text transcription.

+## Build

+This modules uses ES6 imports.
+Run `yarn build` to generate a CommonJS and ES6

 # License

-Copyright 2017, Veritone Inc.
+Copyright 2018, Veritone Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use
 this file except in compliance with the License.
 You may obtain a copy of the